Fare9/KUNAI-static-analyzer/README.md

 ## License

 This project is licensed under a MIT License, please check the file [LICENSE](./LICENSE) to find more information about it.

+## Contact

+For any question, or issues about the tool you can always refer to the issues from the project, or write us to our gmail address: kunai(dot)static(dot)analysis(at)gmail(dot)com